5 Ways to Stay Calm during Exams Week

 2. Eat healthy and go easy on the caffeine

-Eating healthy is always better for your body and brain than eating foods saturated with sugar and carbs, but during finals week try to eat clean too!
-This means try really hard to eat only natural, fresh foods.
-Your body will feel and run better and you will have a lot more energy than you would otherwise.
+Eating healthy is always better for your body and brain than eating foods saturated with sugar and carbs.
+During finals week plan to eat regularly and eat good foods.
+Your mind and body will feel better and you will have a lot more energy than you would otherwise.

-A little bit of stimulant keeps you attentive, but too much will actually increase your anxiety and harm your body.
-You want to be alert, not a quivering basket case.
-Pace yourself, and make sure you’re eating something healthy every four hours.
+A little bit of stimulant keeps you attentive, but too much will increase your anxiety and harm your body.
+You want to be alert, not wired.
+Pace yourself, and make sure you’re eating something every four hours.

 3. Practice the power of positive thinking